 It closes on Easter Sunday, November 2 at 3 PM, Christmas Eve (December 24) at 2:30 PM, Christmas Day (December 25), New Year's Eve (December 31) at 2:30 PM and New Year's Day (January 1).

 The Catacombs of Rome are one of the best monuments in Rome.
-Being such a popular place there are always quite a few visitors, so I advise you to visit them early in the morning when there are fewer people.
+Being such a popular place there are always quite a few visitors, so I advise you to visit early in the morning when it is less crowded.
 However, the tour inside is not done in large groups.

 As for the Crypt of the Capuchin Friars, the Church of Santa Maria della Concezione is not one of the best known churches in Rome so there are usually fewer tourists to see it compared to the Catacombs of St. Callixtus.

 In the surroundings of the Appian Way there are vestiges of villas, mausoleums, catacombs and even a circus.
 Walking along it is like taking a trip back in time to Ancient Rome.

 The Crypt of the Capuchin Friars is located at 27 Via Vittorio Veneto, just a few minutes walk from the Trevi Fountain and the Spanish Steps.
 To get there you can walk or take the metro (line A, Barberini station).

 Where to eat near the Catacombs and the Crypt?